cisco-ce/roomos.cisco.com/doc/MTR/MicrophoneOptions.md

 # Microphone Options

+## Test your microphone

+Test your microphone directly on your device to check if it is working and properly configured.
+Test your microphone before starting a meeting to check if further configurations are needed, like noise removal or voice optimization.
+You have the option to record yourself and play the recording or enable continuous testing.

+1. Swipe right on the home screen to open the control panel.
+2. Tap **Microphone** and choose **Test microphone**.
+3.	a)	Tap **Record** in order to record yourself for a maximum of 5 seconds.
+When you're done, tap the **Play** button.
+The type of noise removal configuration can be changed after the recording is made.

+    b)	Choose **Repeat** and select **Start**.
+The microphone signal will continuously be played back with a 3 second delay.

 ## Noise Removal and Optimize for my Voice

 You can use noise removal to filter out distracting noises from your environment in a call.
 Noise removal is especially useful in a shared spaces or a home office.